mesosphere/field-notes/docs/docs/master-replacement.md

 # Master Replacement

-**The steps outlined in this guide are theoretically only.
+**The steps outlined in this guide are theoretical only.
 Changing the IP addresses of the masters in a DC/OS cluster configured with static masters is not supported.**

 **These steps have not been tested.**